A History of LGBTQIA+ and Pride Month Marketing

 Philadelphia, Pennsylvania

-Across the U.S., various sit-ins, protests and riots ensued following the mistreatment of LGBTQIA+ individuals.
-Unknowingly, in the midst of a huge movement, there was one uprising that completely changed the game.
+Across the U.S., various sit-ins, protests, and riots ensued following the mistreatment of LGBTQIA+ individuals.
+Unknowingly, amid a huge movement, there was one uprising that completely changed the game.

 Stonewall Uprising